Absio/js-api/README.md

 ### Utilities
 #### `hash(seed)` -> 'hashedString'
-Produce a sha256 hash of the specified seed.
++ Produces a sha256 hash of the specified seed.

-Returns a string with the hashed value.
++ Returns a string with the hashed value.

 Parameter   | Type  | Description
 :------|:------|:-----------